lsw5077/ShinyForEcologistsPart1/README.md

 ```

 Once we user has selected a site, we need to filter our data to include only observations from the site the user selected.
-We will accomplish our data filtering using our siteSelection() variable from above (notice how it's written like a function) and the filter function from the dplyr package.
-We start our filtering codeblock by specifing the dataframe we want to use, seaLions.
+We will accomplish our data filtering using our siteSelection() variable from above (notice how it's written like a function) and the ```filter()``` function from the dplyr package.
+We start our dplyr statement by specifing the dataframe we want to use, seaLions.
 We then add a pipe symbol (%>%), which basically tells r "take everything that has happened up to this point in this code block, and continue it down to the next line." we then filter our dataframe to include only those observations whose "site" variable matches exactly the "site" reactive variable defined above.

-Notice that we use dplyr::filter() with the ::, which indicates that we want to use the filter function found in the dplyr package.
+Notice that we use ```dplyr::filter()``` with the ::, which indicates that we want to use the ```filter()``` function found in the dplyr package.
 I did this because it's a good habit to specify packages in large coding projects you might share with other people, but also because we might want to add some spatial components in a future tutorial.
-Lots of spatial packages also have a filter() function, so specifying the package now saves us some future headaches.
+Several spatial packages also have a ```filter()``` function, so specifying the package now saves us some future headaches.

 ```r